arturscheiner/kuberverse/README.md

 ## Getting Started

 Here, you will find instructions on how to get ready with our labs.
 The labs where written with easy in mind, to help you build and play **kubernetes clusters**.
-Please, fell free to try them out!
+Please, fell free to try them out!!

 ## System Requirements